smaugmuds/xsmaug/README.md

 	- HotBoot!
 	- Dump Objects and Mobs to files
 	- Quest bits added.
+	- Quest Master.
+	- Banker: Set the banker flag on a mob of your choice.
+	- Clans Shopkeepers
 	- Mounts and much much more

 Changes made to areas:

 	- Major changes to the reset system to fix the problems with the nested put resets.
+	- Major changes to the shops system.
 	- All of the stock areas in this package have been updated to support the new format.
-	- Will not be backward compatible with any Smaug mud that does not employ the reset fix.
+	- Will not be backward compatible with any SMAUG mud.
-	- Areas written for Smaug 1.02a, 1.4, and 1.4a should load without a problem and remain compatible.
+	- Areas written for Smaug 1.02a, 1.4, and 1.4a should import without a problem and remain compatible.

-New Imported Areas:
+Realm Areas:

-	- sesamest.are
-	- chess.are
-	- warner.are
-	- troy.are
-	- buds.are
-	- thalos.are
-	- prehist.are
+	- air.are         daycare.are     gate.are       hollywd.are      mirkwood.are  plains.are    sewer.are
-	- gauntlet.are
+	- anthill.are     donjon.are      gauntlet.are   immtrain.are     mobfact.are   prehist.are   shaolin.are
-	- chapelgods.are
-	- catacomb.are
+	- anvil.are       draconia.are    gilligan.are   jher.are         moria.are     pyramid.are   shire.are
+	- astral.are      dwarfmines.are  goblins.are    juargan.are      mtdoom.are    rainfrst.are  srefuge.are
-	- bazaar.are
+	- bazaar.are      dwarven.are     gods.are       keepvalor.are    newacad.are   rats.are      thalos.are
+	- Build.are       eastern.are     grave.are      land.are         newdark.are   redferne.are  tree.are
+	- canyon.are      elderwood.are   grove.are      lilith.are       olympus.are   rift.are      trollden.are
+	- catacombs.are   entry.are       gtown.are      limbo.are        one.are       rshouse.are   troy.are
+	- chapel.are      export.are      gwyn.are       magicschool.are  orchold.are   rtower.are    under.are
+	- chapelgods.are  fantasia.are    gyard.are      mahntor.are      pblood.are    school2.are   unholy.are
-	- pground.are
+	- cloudymt.are    forestpath.are  haon.are       manor.are        pground.are   seatears.are  valley.are
-	- abyss.are
-	- kheltower.are
-	- isledead.are
-	- hood.are
+	- crystalmir.are  galaxy.are      haven.are      marsh.are        pit.are       sesame.are    void.are
+	- damara.are      gallery.are     highcliff.are  midennir.are     pixie.are     seven.are     warkeep.are
+	- warner.are      waymoot.are     weater.are     weed.are         weirdan.are   wyvern.are

 #### ChangeLog

+	* XSMAUG 2.2 -> XSMAUG 2.4

+		- Conversion to GNU Package: configure, make, make install
+		- Configure checks for cc, gcc, g++, (g)awk, -ldl, -lz, -lcrypt, -lgd, -lmysqlclient, basic c libraries, headers and functions
+		- Indented code with GNU style.
+		- "LOG_DIR" variable in "mud.h" is now obsolete and has been changed to "LOGDIR" in "config.h"
+		- Server logs now goes to system directory "$(localstatedir)/log/xsmaug/"
+		- Port XSMAUG from AFKMud 2.1.5.
+		- Import Stock SMAUG 1.4a Areas
+		- Changes in structure files and directories.
+		- Fixed some bugs.
+		- Added: Optional HTTP Server to test & publish MUD generated HTML pages with static content.
+		- Added: "CMDF( do_version )" based in "config.h" defines.
+		- Added: "CMDF( do_petfind )"
+		- Added: xsmaug.conf & xsmaugd
+		- Updated: "CMDF( do_webroom )" now it accepts "area.are" file as argument.
+		- Updated: Tools
+		- Updated: Documentation

 	* XSMAUG 2.1 -> XSMAUG 2.2

 		- Conversion to GNU Package: configure, make, make install
-		- Configure checks for cc, gcc, g++, (g)awk, -ldl, -lz, -lcrypt, basic c libraries, headers and functions
+		- Configure checks for cc, gcc, g++, (g)awk, -ldl, -lz, -lcrypt, -lgd, -lmysqlclient, basic c libraries, headers and functions
 		- Indented code with GNU style.
 		- New structure.
 		- Server logs now goes to system directory "$(localstatedir)/log/xsmaug/"
 		- "LOG_DIR" variable in "mud.h" is now obsolete and has been changed to "LOGDIR" in "config.h"
 		- Added: Command "dump" (do_dump)
+		- Added: Banker (ACT_BANKER): (do_balance, do_deposit, do_withdraw)
-		- Added: Quest Bits (do_abit, do_qbit)
+		- Added: Quest Bits (do_abit, do_qbit) & New Quest Master
-		- Added: Capture SIGTERM & SIGKILL signals.
+		- Added: Capture SIGTERM & More signals.
+		- Added: Admin list (admin.lst)

 	* XSMAUG 2.0 -> XSMAUG 2.1